dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 of project selected on the first page, but also our answers to subsequent questions that the wizard asks.

-Since we want to develop a simple “Hello World” application, we are going to call the project Hello.
+Since we want to develop a simple "Hello World" application, we are going to call the project Hello.

 Type **Hello** in the Name box.